-- Risk Management Standard AS/NZS 4360:2004 - Guidelines for assessing planning policy and consent requirements for landslide prone land, Geological and Nuclear Sciences (2008) - Planning for development of land on or close to active faults, Ministry for the Environment (2003).
+- Risk Management Standard AS/NZS 4360:2004 - Guidelines for assessing planning policy and consent requirements for landslide prone land, GNS Science (2008) - Planning for development of land on or close to active faults, Ministry for the Environment (2003) - Coastal Hazards and Climate Change: A Guidance Manual for Local Government in New Zealand, Ministry for the Environment (2008) - Other regional documents relating to the management of natural hazards

-This policy also recognises and supports the Civil Defence Emergency Management principles - of risk reduction, readiness, response and recovery - in order to encourage more resilient communities that are better prepared for natural hazards, including climate change impacts.
+This policy also recognises and supports the Civil Defence Emergency Management principles - risk reduction, readiness, response and recovery - in order to encourage more resilient communities that are better prepared for natural hazards, including climate change impacts.
 Policy 28 will act to reduce risk associated with natural hazards.
-The risks are to people and communities, including their businesses and civic infrastructure.
+The risks are to people and communities, including businesses, utilities and civic infrastructure.